eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 | RCV        | 79%-92%   |
 | Choose-one | ~75%      |

 These numbers should be taken with a grain of salt.
 Particularly, Approval is difficult to quantify because how a voter translates a ranking or utilities to Approvals is heavily dependent on strategy.
+It's hard to directly compare the percentages, but the range gives us a rough heuristic in which we can evaluate approximately how do two systems stack up in terms of pure outcomes.

-But this is where Choose-one completely fails.
+And this is where Choose-one completely fails.
 While it *is* practical, and it gives the winner some level of legitimacy, it simply fails to provide solid outcomes.
 This is why I don't think that Choose-one is something we should settle for.

 This is also where the arguments for STAR and Condorcet are at their strongest, I think.
 But also where Approval finally wins out clearly.
 STAR and Condorcet give excellent outcomes.
 They allow for expression and then treat that data well.
 STAR attempts to mitigate some general issues of strategy in expressive SCORE systems with the runoff step, and the Condorcet winner is *usually* a strong candidate.

-But here's the thing.
-Approval is basically comparable.
-The difference between 98% and 95% in maximum VSE is quite negligible, and Approval also comes with significantly better legitimacy and practicality guarantees.
-So I have to ask: why go for that extra 3% in maximum VSE when Approval has all the other benefits we have discussed?
+But here's the thing: Approval is basically comparable.
+The difference between the VSE ranges in Approval and these other systems is quite negligible, and Approval also comes with significantly better legitimacy and practicality guarantees.
+So I have to ask: why go for marginal VSE improvements when Approval has all the other benefits we have discussed?

 I am simply not convinced that the marginal gains in outcomes from these more complex systems are worth the *risk* that comes from trying to convince voters and election officials to adopt a more complicated system that is harder to explain, harder to implement, and more prone to misunderstandings and admit potential crises of legitimacy.

 Anytime I hear someone advocate for STAR voting in particular, I hear the pitch and wonder "but... why not just use Approval?"
-It seems like STAR is trying to solve a problem that Approval already solves quite well, with only a small potential gain in outcome quality at the cost of added complexity and potential voter confusion.
+It solves the same problems, but in a simpler way.
+It seems to me like STAR is trying to solve a problem that Approval already solves quite well, with only a small potential gain in outcome quality at the cost of added complexity and potential voter confusion.

 ### Expressiveness

 I can only assume the reasoning is something along the lines of "expressiveness".
 That these more expressive systems *feel* better to (some) voters than treating the candidates you like and don't like equally.
+That it collects "better" information to help deliver better outcomes.

 But, admittedly anecdotally, many of the people I have talked to, who aren't political junkies, don't exactly find the prospect of ranking candidates or scoring them particularly appealing.
 The idea of being able to support or vote for multiple candidates equally generally seems to land quite well.
-Especially since many of them don't feel "tuned in" enough to feel like they'd be giving meaningful distinctions between candidates if they had to rank or score them.
+Especially since many of those I talk to don't feel "tuned in" enough to feel like they'd be giving meaningful distinctions between candidates if they had to rank or score them.

-It's arguably a lot easier to say "yes, I would support this candidate" or "no, I do not want to support them" than to decide if a candidate is a 3/5 or a 4/5, or deciding who is their 6th and 7th favorite.
-By forcing voters who aren't deeply engaged in politics to make fine-grained distinctions between candidates they may not feel they know well enough to evaluate, these systems risk collecting noise in the ballot data that can then propagate through the tabulation and affect the outcome in ways that don't reflect genuine voter preferences.
+It's arguably a lot easier to say "yes, I would support this candidate" or "no, I do not want to support them" than to decide if a candidate is a 3/5 or a 4/5, or deciding who is their 5th and 6th favorite.
+By forcing voters who aren't deeply engaged in politics to make fine-grained distinctions between candidates they may not feel they know well enough to evaluate, these systems risk collecting noise rather than meaningful data.

 This is not to say STAR would be *bad*.
 I literally don't know because it's seen such limited use in real elections and the literature is so sparse.
-From my perspective, I just do not understand the appeal for STAR over Approval.
+From my perspective, I just do not understand the appeal for STAR over Approval in a *practical* sense.
 I am simply not yet impressed.
 I am not yet convinced.
 The solution in this moment seems quite obvious: let's start with Approval and go from there.

 Adopting Approval does not exclude later adoption of other systems.
-But pushing for something too far outside of the Overton window, only for it to face backlash for being too new or complex, *does* make it harder to keep the reforms in place.
+But pushing for something too far outside of the Overton window, only for it to face backlash for being too new or complex, *does* make it harder to keep the reforms in place, or to try again later.
 And if Approval is not firmly within the window, how can you argue that STAR or Condorcet *are*?

 Perhaps, after we whet the appetite for more expressive systems by showing voters that Approval voting can improve the outcomes and solve many of the problems we face as a nation, then we can start experimenting with more complex systems.
 But, at this current moment, Approval seems like the obvious place to start: it is simple, it is practical, it is easy to explain, and it already delivers outcomes that are very close to what STAR or Condorcet would deliver without the added complexity and risk.